Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 Next, copy configuration files to all the other Alluxio nodes.
-By adding the IP addresses or hostnames of all the worker nodes to the `conf/workers` file, an operator can make use of in-built utilities to copy configurations to remote nodes such as below.
+By adding the IP addresses or hostnames of all the worker nodes to the `conf/workers` file, an operator can make use of built-in utilities to copy configurations to remote nodes such as below.

 ```console
 $ ./bin/alluxio copyDir conf/